maurovanetti/inkfungus-template/README.md

 [**Ink**](https://www.inklestudios.com/ink/) is a free software created and maintained by [Inkle Studios](https://www.inklestudios.com/) with the support of their open-source community.

-[**Fungus**](https://fungusgames.com/) is a free software originally created by [Chris Gregan](https://www.linkedin.com/in/chrisgregan/) and currently maintained by a vibrant community of open-source developers.
+[**Fungus**](https://github.com/snozbot/fungus/wiki) is a free software originally created by [Chris Gregan](https://www.linkedin.com/in/chrisgregan/) and currently maintained by a vibrant community of open-source developers.
+This Gateway currently uses the "Community Edition" of Fungus, also known as [**Amanita**](https://github.com/Atelier-Mycelia).

 Hopefully, you can become part of the community of developers of the Ink-Unity Gateway, too.